Miguel21S/RedSocial/README.md

 ---
 ## Description

-The project consists of developing a social network in which you can register, access the network and interact with other users of the system..
+The project consists of developing a social network in which you can register, access the network and interact with other users of the system.

+In addition to what was requested for the project, an extra feature was added, that a user can follow and unfollow.
+Apart from this I have added some more features like:
+Comments by id
+Edit comment by id
+Filter comment
+Delete comment by i
+List my
+List users who do

 ## Database structure and design